I'm a provider

-In April 2000, Embosphere® Microspheres (Merit Medical, formerly BioSphere Medical) was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process specifically for use in uterine fibroid embolization.
-The FDA determined that this device was substantially equivalent to existing devices for use in arterial embolization.
+In April 2000, Embosphere® Microspheres (Merit Medical, formerly BioSphere Medical) was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process for hypervascularized tumors and arteriovenous malformations.
+In November 2002, this product was cleared for marketing specifically for use in uterine fibroid embolization.
 Since that time, several other devices have been cleared for marketing.
 In 2003, Coutour® Emboli PVA (Boston Scientific) was cleared for marketing by FDA through the 510(k) process for the embolization of peripheral hypervascular tumors and peripheral arteriovenous malformations.
 In March 2004, the Contour SE™ (Boston Scientific) was also cleared for marketing by FDA through the 510(k) process for treatment of uterine fibroids.
-In December 2008, Cook Incorporated Polyvinyl Alcohol Foam Embolization Particles (December 2008) have also received 510(k) marketing clearance for use in uterine fibroid embolization.
+In December 2008, Cook Incorporated Polyvinyl Alcohol Foam Embolization Particles received FDA marketing clearance through the 510(k) process for use in uterine fibroid embolization.

 POLICYTranscatheter uterine artery embolization for treatment of uterine fibroids or as a treatment of postpartum uterine hemorrhage may be considered medically necessary.

 There are no specific criteria for uterine artery embolization regarding the size, location or multiplicity of fibroid tumors.
-The American College of Obstetrics and Gynecology has suggested the following general criteria for treatment of fibroid tumors:
+The American College of Obstetricians and Gynecologists has suggested the following general criteria for treatment of fibroid tumors:

 One repeat transcatheter embolization of uterine arteries to treat persistent symptoms of uterine fibroids after an initial uterine artery embolization may be considered medically necessary (See Policy Guidelines).

 Transcatheter embolization for the management of all other indications, including cervical ectopic pregnancy and uterine arteriovenous malformation is considered investigational.

 POLICY GUIDELINESOne repeat UAE may be performed when there is documentation of continued symptoms such as bleeding or pain.
 Repeat procedures may be most appropriate when there are persistent symptoms in combination with findings on imaging of an incomplete initial procedure, as evidenced by continued blood flow to the treated regions.
 Limited data from case series suggest a high rate of success following repeat procedures for this purpose, with the majority of patients reporting relief of symptoms.